Accessing support from NHS Herefordshire and Worcestershire Talking Therapies

 There are various self-help resources and other services that you can access whilst you are waiting for your treatment to commence.

-What if I feel worse in the meantime?
+What if I feel worse?

-Our commitment to making services accessible for all
+Making our services accessible for all

 At Herefordshire and Worcestershire NHS Talking Therapies, we are committed to making our service accessible and pursuing equality within mental health care.
 We know that some people face barriers when accessing mental health services, and we aim to work with our service users to overcome these barriers: